SC Johnson products are not formulated with these ingredients:

 (Breaks down dirt and deposits.)

 Nitrogen is a propellant used to dispense a product from a container.
-Nitrogen is a non-flammable, non-VOC compressed gas, used to replace hydrocarbons or chlorofluorocarbons (CFCs) in aerosol products.
-Nitrogen makes up more than 75% of the air we breathe.
+Nitrogen is a non-flammable, non-VOC compressed gas.
+It makes up more than 75% of the air we breathe.

 (Helps create the spray of a product.)

-Lauryl Polyglucose is a cleaning agent derived from coconut and palm kernel oil.
+Lauryl polyglucose is a cleaning agent, or "surfactant," derived from coconut and palm kernel oil.
 It can also be found in products ranging from baby shampoos to cleansers.
-It removes dirt and deposits by surrounding dirt particles to loosen them from the surface they're attached to, so they can be rinsed away.
+We use it in our products to remove dirt and deposits by surrounding dirt particles to loosen them from the surface they're attached to, so they can be rinsed away.

 Methylisothiazolinone is a preservative that can also be found in shampoos, skin care products and makeup.
 It helps maintain product quality and performance over time.
 Some people raise concerns about preservatives, because a small number of individuals have allergies to them just as some people have allergies to nuts or bees.
 But preservatives play a very important role in food, cosmetics and household products.
 Without preservatives, many products would not last more than a week or two before being contaminated by bacteria, mold or yeast.
 So, we feel the best choice is to add preservatives in the smallest effective quantity to protect our products, but to list these preservatives in our formulas so that those with allergies in the family can make informed choices.